otaviof/vault-handler/README.md

 the manifest to upload secrets, and later on use it as configuration input for downloading secrets on applications' behalf.

+Once a set of secrets is uploaded to Vault, you can `copy` them over to Kubernetes, and keep secrets in sync by running `copy` command at later times.

 You can employ `vault-handler` as a Kubernetes [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers) in order to download secrets, and have it as a command-line application to upload.